Livestock Improvement : Repro refresher

-The recently released LIC stats on how last spring's mating went should be all the motivation you need to lift your submission rate and improve your 6 week in-calf rate (ICR).
+The recently released LIC stats on how last spring's mating went (August 6 Tips) should be all the motivation you need to lift your submission rate and improve your 6 week in-calf rate (ICR).

 Last year we saw a nationwide lift in average 3-week submission rates of 1%, up to 79%, and average 6 week ICR lifted to 66%, up 1% on the previous year.
 That was the good news.
 The bad news is the not-in-calf rate fell by 0.5%.